f5devcentral/f5-big-iq-lab/docs/class2/module4/lab2.rst

     ``vi config.yml``

-.. note:: `How to Use the vi Editor`_
-.. _How to Use the vi Editor: https://www.washington.edu/computing/unix/vi.html

 Here are the settings you will need to change to deploy everything successfully:

 * AWS_ACCESS_KEY_ID: Use the ``AWS Access Key`` you retrieved from the previous